totopoloco/hours/README.md

 ### Output

-The output will be a JSON object with the following structure:
+The output will be a text with the following output:

 ```text
 08:46-12:38 -> 03:52 (3.87)